ARXChrono/win-setup/README.md

 ## 👋 Welcome

-An Unattended scrript that installs setup and configures windows after a fresh install of windows to my personal preference.
+An unattended script that install setups and configures windows to my personal preference.
+This is best used on a freshly installed OS.

 ## 🚀 Lets go